Kitano-cho in Kobe

 Top:

-Italian House (Platon Decorative Arts Museum) - the former foreign residence is full of artwork and household goods
+Platon Decorative Arts Museum - The former foreign residence is full of artwork and household goods from Italy.

-more Western style buildings - like Uroko House and Uroko Museum, Former Chinese Consulate, Yamate Hachibankan, Kitano Foreigners Association are worth a visit
+more Western-style buildings - Visit also the Uroko House and Uroko Museum, Former Chinese Consulate, Yamate Hachiban-kan, and Kitano Foreigners Association.

 Festival & Events (dates can change without notice)